 Being kind can also mean being tactfully honest.
 If someone is deadlifting incorrectly it is kind to tell them, or to tell them how you know what you know.
 Being “nice” can often mean trying to assuage a person’s feelings, even when feelings of inadequacy or wrongness are justified.
 That being said, know when to speak and when to shut the fuck up.
 Often shutting the fuck up is best because morons can’t be helped and can’t take justified criticism.

-The girl I’m breaking away from sees me as kind because her sister (who she is close to) does and because of something I did: I paid her tuition (which wasn’t much money) for a year and I gave her sister and brother-in-law enough money to get them their house.
-Now, I know that it’s a horrible idea to use money to supplicate to women.
+The girl I’m breaking away from sees me as kind because her sister (who she is close to) does and because of something I did: I paid her tuition (which wasn’t much money) briefly.
+Now, I know, and you should know, that it’s a horrible idea to use money to supplicate to women.
 Let me emphasize that before commenters jump on me.
-I’d already been dating this girl for about a year before I paid her tuition.
+I’d already been dating this girl for about a year.
 When we first started dating I don’t think she had any idea how much I make.
-I don’t waste money on the usual dumb shit guys waste money on (cars, apartments; unfortunately I do waste shocking amounts of money on child support, but that’s a separate issue; I also like escorts, but that’s for another discussion).
+I don’t waste money on the usual dumb shit guys waste money on (cars, apartments; unfortunately I do have a high burn rate that is not negotiable, however).
 Her work and school interfered with her ability to do the things I wanted her to do, so I just paid the tuition.
-She didn’t ask for it, directly or indirectly, which is an unusual mark of character.
+She didn’t ask for it, directly or indirectly, which is an unusual mark of character these days.
 It isn’t a lot of money to me.
 You can argue that I was manipulated, but if so then I was party to the manipulation.

 We’re on the path to breakup because she wants to move in with me and I’ve flat-out said no. I’ve been down that path and I’m not going down it again.
 I like this girl and I like the crazy shit I’ve encouraged her to do, but long-term she’s too young for me and I don’t want the kind of committment she thinks she wants but doesn’t actually want.
 Living together is the death of eroticism and I won’t do that again.
 Not anytime soon.
 Maybe someday.